 The HBA port names detected can be added to the "Host-ID WWN name list" in "View and Edit Host LUN" menu.
 Adding port names to the list can speed the mapping process that follows.

 Each port name should then be assigned a nickname for ease of identification.
-This is especially important when multiple filtering entries must be defined for granting or denying access to a specific storage unit.
 See the following sections for more details.

 View and Edit Fibre Drive